Nebraska Court Records

 Criminal records that can be sealed in Nebraska include juvenile records and the following adult records:

-Anyone who wants to seal any of the above-named adult records may petition the sentencing court for an order to seal the record.
+Eligible parties who wish to seal any of the above-named adult records may petition the sentencing court for an order to seal the record.

 In Nebraska, a juvenile record is automatically sealed by the courts when the juvenile turns 17, provided that the crime was committed after July 15, 2010, and the juvenile has completed all legal programs/sentences ordered by the court.
 However, the court, by its own initiative, may decide not to seal the record automatically.
 This can also happen if: